carpentries-incubator/workflows-nextflow/episodes/01-getting-started-with-nextflow.md

 ### Scripting language

-Nextflow implements declarative domain specific language (DSL) simplifies the writing of writing complex data analysis workflows as an extension of a general purpose programming language.
+Nextflow implements declarative domain specific language (DSL) that simplifies the syntax of writing complex data analysis workflows as an extension of a general purpose programming language.

 This approach makes Nextflow very flexible because allows to have in the same computing environment the benefit of concise DSL that allow the handling of recurrent use cases with ease and the flexibility and power of a general purpose programming language to handle corner cases, which may be difficult to implement using a declarative approach.